protocollabs/maparo-std/doc/control-protocol.md

 }
 ```

-#### Module Start Reply
+#### Measurement Start Reply

-A server MUST answer to a start-request with a start-reply *after* all systems
+A server MUST answer to a Measurement-start request with a Measurement start reply
-are started and ready to serve the client.
-A server MUST NOT start the subsystems
+*after* all systems are started and ready to serve the client.
+A server MUST NOT
-afterwards.
+start the subsystems afterwards.

 Background: